Nottingham-CTU/Validation-Tweaker/README.md

 ## Field validation using conditional logic and regular expressions

-There are 3 action tags which can be used to provide additional field validation capabilities:
+There are 5 action tags which can be used to provide additional field validation capabilities:

+* **@LOWERCASE** &ndash; Forces a text value to be lowercase, this is done automatically as the text is typed.
+* **@UPPERCASE** &ndash; Forces a text value to be uppercase, this is done automatically as the text is typed.
 * **@VALIDATE-LOGIC** &ndash; This can be used to supply conditional logic which must be valid in order for the field value to be accepted.<br>
   For example, if using an *email* and *confirm email* field, the confirm field could utilise the